BradleyA/git-TEST-commit-automation/hooks/README.md

 TL;DR - Why did I create git-TEST-commit-automation when there are so many open software and enterprise level testing solutions available.
 I needed something that would run some basic SA and FVT tests with a short learning run way.
 I needed a solution that would inform, not impede code development.
 I needed something that would encourage 'git commit -m 'xxx', not exit 1 if there are any code incidents.
 I needed a solution that I could store test cases with the code.
 I needed a solution that I could setup and uninstall without effecting the code.

-TL;DR - During code design I do not care if my code is perfect only if it runs and begins to solve some part of a bigger solution.
-During design I may throw out dozens to hundreds of lines of code.
-It did not matter if that code was perfect, it is in the trash now.
+TL;DR - During code design, I do not care if my code is perfect.
+I only care if it runs and begins to solve some part of a bigger solution.
+During code design I may throw out dozens to hundreds of lines of code.
+It did not matter if that code was perfect, it is trash now.
 As I fine tune a design I am more interested in getting the code perfect and using open software and enterprise level solution to help get it pollish and secure.

 #### Objectives:
 1) Quick setup with default test cases for any Git repository (in seconds)